Deric Daniel Waters

 Deric Daniel Waters or Dan Waters ISO BBS (華德斯; 5 November 1920 – 27 January 2016) was a British educator, scholar of building science and heritage conservationist.
 He was the founding principal of the Morrison Hill Technical Institute in Hong Kong from 1969 to 1972, Assistant Director (Technical Education), Education Department of Hong Kong from 1974 to 1980.
 Waters retired in 1980 and obtained his MPhil from Loughborough University in 1982 and PhD in 1985.
 He was a Fellow of the Hong Kong Institute of Directors, Fellow of the Chartered Institute of Building, Fellow of the Royal Society for Public Health and an Associate Member of the British Institute of Management.

 Waters had served as the President of the Royal Asiatic Society Hong Kong Branch from 1996 to 2001, and remained as an Honorary Fellow of the society.
-He was appointed as a member of the Antiquities Advisory Board between 1990 to 1998.
+He was appointed as a member of the Antiquities Advisory Board between 1990 and 1998.

 Waters was also an author.
 He published several books about Hong Kong studies and many articles on the Journal of Royal Asiatic Society Hong Kong Branch, as well as articles regarding technical education and building science and conservation.

 Early life and career

 Waters was born in November 1920 at Norwich, England.
 During World War II, he had served in the British Army.
 In 1939, he was conscripted and sent to the 249 Field Company of Royal Engineers, and shipped to North Africa as part of the Eighth Army.
 After the North African campaign, he was shipped towards Italy.
 Waters landed on Salerno, Italy during Operation Avalanche.
 At Salerno he was wounded by landmines.
 After that he took part in the Battle of Anzio.
 Waters was mentioned in dispatches for his excellent service during the war.
 In September 1946, he ended his military service in Trieste and returned to England.

-After the war, Waters returned to his family construction company which was established by his great grandfather in 1853.
+After the war, Waters returned to his family construction company which was established by his great-grandfather in 1853.
 He became the managing director of the company, in-charge of restoration of old buildings.
 He also studied at City College Norwich and later taught building science there.